I have more than eight years of hands-on experience in the horticultural maintenance industry. I enjoy sharing many

 - They are slow-growing, very, very, very slow-growing.
 There will often be no change in their shape or size in an interior environment.

-- Cactus can be infested with mealy bug and/or scale.
+- The cactus can be infested with mealy bug and/or scale.
 It is not incredibly common, but it does happen, especially since the plant has been removed from the environment in which it thrives, therefore weakening its natural defenses.
 A spray to remove the pests and a coating with insecticidal soap is the best treatment and defense for such an infestation.

 - Handle with care!
 The spines will hurt you if touched.
 It is wise to place this plant out of high traffic areas and out of the reach of children.